Wanmukhlis17/Modern-Ecommerce-Platforms/README.md

 Therefore, our website is not just a place to buy tea; it is also an efficient tool that supports and enhances the efficiency and safety of our tea leaf sales business at every step of the process.

 ## *Software and Tools Used*
-- **Laragon:** [Laragon](https://laragon.org/why-laragon/) is utilized as our local development environment, providing a convenient platform for building and testing the Boo Shop E-Commerce Website before deployment.
+- **Laragon:** [Laragon](https://laragon.org/why-laragon/) is utilized as our local development environment, providing a convenient platform for building and testing the Kusmi Tea E-Commerce Website before deployment.

 - **WordPress:** [WordPress](https://th.wordpress.org/) serves as the primary content management system (CMS) for our website, offering a flexible and user-friendly environment for managing web content.